Higher education funding

 4. Use the application resources

-Ensure you make full use of the application resources provided, including programme guidance, webinars and the email helpline.
+Ensure you make full use of the application resources provided, including programme guidance, application guidance, webinars and the service centre.
 You can find details of the help available in the next tab.

 Once you have applied, we will work with you to perform financial due diligence checks.
 We are working hard to ensure the administrative burden of the Turing Scheme is kept as low as possible, and will work with you throughout the process.

-- download the programme guide (2 MB) for full details of the programme
+Download the programme guide (2 MB) for full details of the Turing Scheme

-- download the application guide v3 (2 MB) is also available for download.
-This resource offers guidance on how to plan and prepare an application
+Download the application guide, this resource offers guidance on how to plan and prepare an application.

 Under the Turing Scheme, UK organisations with successful applications will receive funding towards delivering placements and exchanges.
 This will include providing participants with grants to help cover travel expenses and costs of living, and administrative funding for delivering the projects.
 The rates provided will be broadly in line with what has been on offer under Erasmus+.